Proposals chosen will deliver one or more of the following:

 - Organizational Capacity: Describe the resources, qualifications of personnel, and experiences of the organizations that demonstrate the ability to successfully execute all of the objectives described in this request for proposals.
 Include experience working with populations described above.

-- Partnership with KCHD: Please describe any past or present collaboration with Kane County Health Department.
+- Partnership with KCHD: Describe any past or present collaboration with Kane County Health Department.
 Describe how you plan to collaborate with Kane County Health Department to deliver feedback, barriers, and recommendations to reduce fatal overdoses.

-- Community Collaboration: Do you currently partner/work with any organizations in Kane County to address the needs of people who are substance users (i.e., substance use service organizations; harm reduction agencies)?
+- Community Collaboration: Describe how you currently partner/work with any organizations in Kane County to address the needs of people who are substance users (i.e., substance use service organizations; harm reduction agencies).

 The County will not accept applications submitted by other methods such as email or hard copy.